matloff/regtools/inst/UnbalancedClasses.md

 it is a measure of the general predictive ability of your algorithm on this data.
-This may seem attractive at first, but it is probably irrelevant in most applications, as it places equal weight on all possible TPR/FPR scenarios; usually we are more interested in some settings than others.
+This may seem attractive at first, but it is probably irrelevant in most applications, as it places equal weight on all possible TPR/FPR scenarios; usually we are far more interested in some settings than others.
 Note too that AUC values for original data vs. the artificially balanced data are not comparable.

+### Approach 2:  informal, nonmechanical consideration of the r<sub>i</sub>

 ### Letter recognition data